ampproject/amphtml/build-system/global-configs/README.md

 ]
 ```

-and then custom release flavor "Custom Production Build" could be built with:
+and then custom release flavor "Custom Production Release" could be built with:

 ```sh
 amp release --use_custom_configs --flavor="custom-prod"